Screeos/Flight-Sim-Planner/server/README.md

 - [Development](#development)

 # Overview
-DenoJs Typescript HTTP REST API.
+Golang HTTP REST API.

 # Development
-DenoJs and Typescript are used.
+Go is used.

 To start the server run: